seanmorris/arctype/README.md

 // Render arctype to the document body when the DOM is ready document.addEventListener('DOMContentLoaded', () => arc.render(document.body));

-// Trigger ArcType on element focus document.addEventListener('focus', event => {
+// Trigger ArcType when an element gets focus document.addEventListener('focus', event => {
 	// Ignore everything except typeable inputs and textareas if(!event.target.matches('input[type="text"],textarea,input:not([type])'))
 	{
 		return;
 	}
 	// Actvate arctype for the focused element arc.activate(event.target);
 }, {capture: true});
 ```